Kimyan07/CS412-ELECTIVE1-Adaptive-Rule-CPP/README.md

 ## Description

-This project is a simple console-based adaptive system written in **C++**.
-It demonstrates how an e-learning application can observe student behavior and use if-then rules to personalize recommendations.
+This project is a simple C++ console program for an e-learning application.
+It uses two if-then rules to check a student's study behavior and give different recommendations.

-The project follows the user-modeling concepts discussed in CS412 Module 1, particularly behavior-based and preference/goal-based modeling.
-The module explains that systems can collect observable actions such as clicks, navigation, quiz attempts, and other interaction data, then use those observations to adapt the user's experience.
+The program asks for information such as past exam searches, quiz attempts, quiz score, and the topic being studied.
+It then checks the conditions of the two rules and displays a recommendation based on the student's answers.

 ## Adaptive Rules